 Do your stretches

 Stretches are a helpful way of coping with sciatica and mending your body.
-You will likely have been advised to perform certain back care stretches as a part of your daily routine so making sure to do these after stints in the car is a good idea.
+You will likely have been advised to perform certain back care stretches as a part of your daily routine, whether that’s to help you sleep or just go about your day, so making sure to do these after stints in the car is a good idea.
 It’s easy to be lazy but by taking the time to really stretch things out after driving, you will be in a better state for when you next have to get behind the wheel.
 Healthline lists six stretches for sciatica relief pain in this article, so make sure to add a few to your routine.

 Utilise heat pads